 - Research and/or teaching expertise and experience using an intersectional approach to identity.

-- Proficiency in one or more language other than English represented in the SJSU service area (e.g., Spanish, Mandarin, or Vietnamese)
+- Proficiency in one or more languages other than English represented in the SJSU service area (e.g., Spanish, Mandarin, or Vietnamese).

 Click Apply Now to complete the SJSU Online Employment Application and attach the following documents: